1123Alessandro/Data-Warehouse-Labs/README.md

 # 9. What is the average family income per scholarship?

 Calculate the average family income per scholarship by first selecting `DISTINCT` scholarship names from the `student` table.
-Then, calculate the average (denoted as `AVG`) family income for each scholarship and present the results in descending (denoted as `DESC`) order of average family income.
+Using `AVG()`, calculate the average family income for each scholarship and present the results in descending (denoted as `DESC`) order of average family income.

 ![](images/q9.png)